Al-Haqbani/z/README.md

 While a scan runs, results stream live to the page using server‑sent events, so you can watch leaks appear in real time without waiting for the full scan to finish.

-The refreshed dark interface shows live results in color-coded tables with running counters for High, Medium, Low and Info leaks.
-It mimics the modern style of GrayHatWarfare's shorteners dashboard.
+The refreshed dark interface (now using the **Cyborg** Bootswatch theme) shows live results in color-coded tables with running counters for High, Medium, Low and Info leaks.
 You can filter by platform, severity or keyword while the scan runs.
+The CLI also prints progress messages such as `Scanning owner/repo (3/10)` so you know which repository is being processed.
 AI verification requires the optional `transformers` and `torch` packages.
 Install them with:

 ```